NormanLo4319/Food-Enviroment-Project/README.md

 # Food Environment Project
-Evaluation of the Impact of Food Environment to Health Outcome
+Evaluation of the Impact of Food Environment to Health Outcome.
+This project is taking the fast food restaurant data from Yelp to evaluate the effect of accessibility of fast food may explain the health outcome of the neighborhood.
 ![health](Graphs/Obes_Diab_Rate_Ranked.png)

 ## Objective: